tomviner/failure-seeking-missiles-talk/reveal.js/afl.md

 ## Types of bugs found

+- Memory management bugs:
     - NULL pointer dereferences
     - Invalid pointer arithmetic
     - Out-of-bounds reads and writes
     - Use of uninitialized memory
 - Division errors
 - Assertion failures

 *Our personal feeling is between 10% and 20% of the problems could be considered easily exploitable security issues*
 <!-- -- class="fragment" -->

-Note: - lots of memory mgmt bugs
-    - self-managed for speed
-- (next)
-- 100 to 200 zero-day exploits!
+Note:- 100 to 200 zero-day exploits!

 ---